daniloefl/hfnum/README.md

     * This method is an extension of the method proposed by Gordon.
 The method is only re-written in a different way using the ratio of solutions normalised by the differential equation coefficients.
 This procedure avoids overflows, which happen in method 1.
 It is recommended and it is explained here: http://aip.scitation.org/doi/pdf/10.1063/1.436421
   * method 3: Standard Numerov method with non-homogeneus term
     * This method solves the equations using the Numerov method multiplying out the terms that depend on other orbitals and leaving them as an independent non-homogeneous term.
 This procedure is repeated several times to achieve consistency before recalculating the energy and moving to the potential self-consistency step.
 This method is a simple and fast extension of the Numerov standard method, but it does not often converge easily.
 One paper using this method worth reading is: https://www.sciencedirect.com/science/article/pii/0010465576900400
+    * It is recommended to try this method (which is faster), but switch to method 2 in case the method does not converge.

 The software is a Python library, where the calculations are done in C++, but the configuration of the parameters is done in Python.
 Example Python configurations for the Hydrogen, Helium, Lithium, Beryllium, Boron and Carbon can be seen in the share directory.